 The Pollock Technique™ used by Dr. Sing is based on the Mogen technique.
 This technique is known for its quickness and safety.
 In conjunction with this method, our circumcision doctor uses the most complete and extensive pain control methods available.
 This ensures that your son will feel little or no pain at all.
 The objective of the Pollock Technique™ is to minimize stress on the infant and family via maximum pain control and a quick and simple procedure.

 Gentle Procedures Clinic uses the Pollock Technique™ for all circumcisions.
-Other doctors and clinics use other techniques, and here are examples of the more common methods used by physicians at other clinics or circumcision providers in Ontario and beyond.
 We mention just two of the more common alternate methods here and this is not intended to be an exhaustive list of circumcision types.